A 91 and a 76 on Two Sides of Round Rock

 The demographic profiles of these two campuses could not be more different.
 Claude Berkman serves a student body where nearly 79% are economically disadvantaged and 45% are English Learners.
 Deep Wood sits at 27% and 5% respectively.
 That context matters enormously when interpreting the score gap.
 Claude Berkman is doing the harder version of this work with fewer resources per challenge, and a C in that context is not the same as a C at a campus with abundant resources and few barriers.

-That said, Deep Wood’s consistency across every single domain at the A level is genuinely impressive.
-And the feeder pattern difference (Deep Wood leads to Ridgeview Middle and then Westwood High) adds another layer for buyers to consider.
+That said, Deep Wood’s consistency at the A level across every domain is genuinely impressive.
 For the full TEA breakdown on each campus, visit the Claude Berkman school page or the Deep Wood school page.

 Claude Berkman: Value and Community in Northeast Round Rock

 Claude Berkman serves a diverse, working community in the Round Rock area, and the neighborhoods here offer some of the most accessible price points in the entire Round Rock ISD footprint.
-The $397,000 median puts homeownership in reach for a wider range of buyers than many other zones in the district.
+Homeownership here is in reach for a wider range of buyers than many other zones in the district.
 And Round Rock ISD’s commitment to every campus in its system means Claude Berkman still benefits from district wide resources, programming, and support even if the scores do not match the district’s top performers.

 Deep Wood: Small Campus, Big Results

 Deep Wood is a smaller campus (359 students) that punches well above its weight.
-Five of 7 TEA distinctions, A ratings everywhere, and a feeder pattern that leads through Ridgeview Middle (also A rated at 91) to Westwood High School.
-For buyers who are planning the full K through 12 pathway, that sequence is one of the strongest in the Austin metro.
+A ratings across all three TEA domains and a feeder pattern that leads through Chisholm Trail Middle to Round Rock High School.
 The neighborhoods around Deep Wood tend to be established subdivisions with larger lots and mature trees, the kind of streets that feel settled and quiet.
-The $445,000 median is reasonable for what you get.

 The Neighborhoods

-Both zones sit in the greater Round Rock area, but the character of the neighborhoods differs noticeably.
+Both zones sit in Round Rock proper, but the character of the neighborhoods differs noticeably.
 Claude Berkman draws from communities that offer genuine value and tend to attract buyers who are prioritizing affordability and accessibility.
-Deep Wood pulls from more established subdivisions where the homes are often larger and the community amenities are well maintained after years of investment.
+Deep Wood pulls from more established subdivisions on the west side where the homes are often larger and the community amenities are well maintained after years of investment.

 The Brushy Creek trail system is accessible from both zones, and the 183A corridor provides straightforward commuting options into Austin.
 Shopping and dining along La Frontera and University Boulevard serve both communities well.